 What is a Change Champion?

 Change Champions support the company’s mission and vision by actively participating in change management initiatives.
+What is change management?
+This refers to the actions required to manage the “people side” of change.
+Change Champions help your workforce embrace new technology and business processes.
 Like the mascots of sports teams, Change Champions come in many shapes and sizes—there is no one size fits all mold.
 They can be your most senior employee or they can be a junior employee, and they can come from any department.

 Change Champions are used whenever there is a need to communicate with employees about large-scale change.
 However, Change Champions should not be seen as a replacement for your change leader or the existing communication mechanisms that your company uses to disseminate information.
 Nor should they act as a replacement for the organizational hierarchy that exists within your management structure.
 Rather, they should be utilized to tailor change management communication to an individual employee level.